pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 meta_image: "pulumi-eks-fargate.png"
 ---

-AWS announced two new features just this week to simplify your Elastic Kubernetes Service (EKS) clusters: Managed Node Groups and Fargate support.
-We're happy to announce that we've integrated support for both, including easy-to-use APIs in Pulumi Crosswalk, augmenting the base EKS support available since the service became generally available over a year ago.
-The result is a great spectrum of options for managing your cluster's compute &mdash; offering ease-of-use, in addition to full control and flexibility, based on your needs.
+At AWS re:Invent this week, Amazon highlighed two new features that simplify scaling your Elastic Kubernetes Service (EKS) clusters: Managed Node Groups and Fargate.
+We're happy to announce that we've integrated support for both, making our existing EKS support even easier to use than before.
+The result is a great spectrum of options for managing your cluster's compute &mdash; offering productivity, flexibility, and control, based on your needs.

 ## Managing EKS Workers

 You now have three primary options for powering your EKS clusters:

-* **Fargate**: Let AWS Fargate manage and scale nodes automatically and dynamically as needed
+* **Fargate**: Let [AWS Fargate](https://aws.amazon.com/fargate/) intelligently manage and scale nodes automatically
 * **Managed Node Groups**: Let EKS manage and scale nodes based on declarative specifications
 * **EC2**: Manage nodes by hand using explicit groups, EC2 instances, and Auto Scaling Groups

-These options control how your cluster's worker nodes are provisioned, managed, and scaled.
-These worker nodes are what physically run the compute and host the storage used by your Kubernetes pods, and impact the cost and ability for your cluster to meet workload demands.
-The spectrum of options available provides a range of flexibility, from least control to most control, over these worker nodes.
+Each option controls how your cluster's worker nodes are provisioned, managed, and scaled.
+Worker nodes are what physically run the compute and host the storage used by your Kubernetes pods, and impact the cost and your cluster's ability to meet workload demands.
+The spectrum of options available provides a range of flexibility, from least control to most control, respectively, over the configuration and provisioning of these worker nodes.

-We liked how [Abby Fuller](https://twitter.com/abbyfuller) at AWS explained this succinctly on Twitter:
+[Abby Fuller](https://twitter.com/abbyfuller) from AWS explained these options visually and succinctly on Twitter:

 {{< tweet 1202020186234048512 >}}